alturiak/nio-smith/README.md

 - `store_data`: persistently store data for later use
 - `read_data`: read data from store
 - `clear_data`: clear stored data
+- `reply`: reply to a command with a message
+- `reply_notice`: reply to a command with a notice
+- `message`: send a message to a room
+- `notice`: send a notice to a room

 #### `pluginloader.py`